maniospas/pygrank/docs/userguide/functional.md

 algorithm = pg.Normalize("sum", pg.Sweep(pg.PageRank()))
 ```

-This scheme can get rather complicated, so the library also
+This scheme can get rather complicated, so `pygrank` also
-implements the `>>` operator to annotate transfer of algorithms.
+overloads the `>>` operator to annotate transfer of algorithm
-Simply put, the above code can be written as:
+outputs.
+Simply put, the above example can be rewritten as:

 ```python
 import pygrank as pg